mb0/critbit/README.md

 This version is not intended to be used as is (unless you need a simple string set).
 Instead just copy and modify it according to your needs.
 You can change it to use other types of keys or use it as a map.

+This package is BSD licensed, Copyright (c) 2013 Martin Schnabel